328 Katong Laksa

 In stark comparison to Lau Pa Sat, the Old Airport Road Food Centre is not particularly pretty, a little outside the city centre and not that well-frequented by tourists.
 Yet, this 30-year-old food centre is widely considered by locals to be the best hawker centre in Singapore, both in terms of value, and more importantly: taste.

-Specialities here include the satay noodles, char kway teow (noodle dish), and rojak (an Indonesian fruit/vegetable salad).
-Prices are consistent with the rest of Singapore’s hawker centres, with a basic noodle soup costing less than five dollars - although you can pay more like $S10 for larger meat-based dishes.
+Specialities here include satay noodles, char kway teow (noodle dish), and rojak (an Indonesian fruit/vegetable salad).
+Prices are consistent with the rest of Singapore’s hawker centres, with a basic noodle soup costing less than S$5 – although you can pay more like $S10 for larger meat-based dishes.

 - Tel: +65 6440 6195

 Sin Heng Claypot Bak Koot is 24-hour no-frills restaurant whose speciality is pork ribs simmered for a long time in a peppery herbal broth in a clay pot.

 Not to be missed also are the innards, pork leg and pig’s tail in a clay pot.
 Non-pork favourites include sweet & sour sliced fish, clay pot prawn with vermicelli, and chicken wings with prawn paste.
 Be prepared to wait for a table at peak times and at weekends.

 - Opening Hours: Tuesday–Sunday from 7.30am to 4am